2005:

 Disney Channel begins broadcasting in high-definition.

-"Every man's life is a fairy tale written by God's fingers" -Hans Christian Anderson
+"Every man's life is a fairy tale written by God's fingers" -Hans Christian Andersen

 APRIL 2